-This regional project consisted of two phases: 1) construction of individual sewer systems and residential hook-ups for the communities of Vado, Del Cerro, La Mesa, San Miguel, Berino, and Chamberino, as well as construction of a wastewater treatment plant to serve all six communities; and 2) expansion of the treatment plant in 2010.
+This regional project consisted of the construction of individual sewer systems and residential hook-ups for the communities of Vado, Del Cerro, La Mesa, San Miguel, Berino, and Chamberino, as well as construction of the South Central Wastewater Treatment Plant to serve all six communities.
+The main project components